Atinary-technologies/phoenics/README.md

 ### Getting started

 Phoenics is developed for Linux based systems.
 We also support MacOS and Windows, but support for these platforms is experimental at the moment.
-Although we hope that you will not encounter any issues we would appreciate if you run into any of them.
+Although we hope that you will not encounter any issues we would appreciate if you contacted us should you run into any of them.

 ###### Option 1 (recommended)
 Phoenics can be installed for all three platforms via pip